AlexWendland/public-note/general/NeoVim Cheat Sheet.md

 - Delete letter: x
 - Insert text: i / a
 - Delete text: d *motion*
+	- Everything deleted goes into a buffer for put.
 - Delete whole line: dd
 - Undo: u
 - Undo all changes to one line: U